MakaronToja2/MakaronToja2/README.md

 Hi my name is Jakub Wloch.
-I tried myself in many fields and programming is something I'm really happy about.
-Love problem solving and looking deeply into code.
+I tried myself in many fields and programming is something I'm really happy about. \n Love problem solving and looking deeply into code.
 Would love to know more about frontend but right now focus my actions on backend with Python.